 - Radical reactions

-Substitution reaction: In a substitution reaction one atom or a group of atoms is substituted by another atom or a group of atoms to form a new substance.
+In a substitution reaction, one atom or a group of atoms is substituted by another atom or a group of atoms to form a new substance.

-Elimination reaction: There are some reactions which involve the elimination or removal of the adjacent atoms.
-After these multiple bonds are formed and there is a release of small molecules as products.
+There are some reactions which involve the elimination or removal of the adjacent atoms or group of atoms.
+After this multiple bonds are formed and there is a release of small molecules as products.

 One of the examples of elimination reaction is the conversion of ethyl chloride to ethylene.